Your rate notice explained

 State emergency management levy

-Council is required to collect this levy on behalf of the State Government.
-This levy is charged on property use and location for each property lot/s.
+This levy is set by the State Government and is required to be collected by Council and submitted to the State Government in accordance with the Fire Services Act 1990.
+This levy is charged based on the use of the property, and the location, and is charged for each property lot/s.
 Further information can be found at: https://www.qfes.qld.gov.au/planning-and-compliance/em-levy.

 Other items